marcandre259/blog/_posts/2025-04-21-crossover-design.md

 ## Tackling the second question
 **Would you suggest a model that incorporates all measurements directly?**

-In the $2\times2$ crossover design, the main advantage of a model is its ability to include time-varying covariates like respiratory rate.
+In the 2 by 2 crossover design, the main advantage of a model is its ability to include time-varying covariates like respiratory rate.
 I find this approach more straightforward: you directly control for subject and period effects while directly estimating the treatment difference.